Alansaji2003/100-days-of-code/log.md

 ### DAY 24
 todays progress: Added fullscreen toggler using the build in method, game restart options, and mobile compability: added swipping options.<br>
 thoughts: getting nearer to full game
+### DAY 25
+todays progress: Managing player states and blocking other inputs while in one state.
+Breaking JS into modules for easier access.<br>
+thoughts: getting nearer to full game